 Carers can find additional COVID-19 information and support on NDIS participant health and safety by visiting NDIS - Your health and safety.

-Carers, family members and guardians can learn more about getting a COVID-19 vaccine from the Department of Health website.
+Carers, family members and guardians can learn more about getting a COVID-19 vaccine from the Department of Health and Aged Care website.

 Your state or territory government also provides information on COVID-19, including up-to-date details of any local restrictions that may be in place.
 Follow the relevant link below:

 New South Wales

 COVID-19 updates for Aboriginal and Torres Strait Islander communities